When to Send an Invoice to Customers

-Here’s how to make invoicing on the spot work for you:
+Here’s how to prepare before invoicing customers on the spot:

 2. Send the invoice within 48 hours of finishing the job

-Here’s how to send an invoice to your client after the job is complete:
+Here’s how to send an invoice to your client within 48 hours of finishing the job:

-- Send a follow-up email right after the job is complete.
-Notify the client that the job is done and ask if they are satisfied.
-If they reply that they are not, call them to find out what you can do to make it right.
+- Follow up after the job.
+Send a customer follow-up email after you leave the jobsite to ask if your client is happy with your work.
+If the client isn’t satisfied, call them to find out what you can do to make it right.

 - Offer online payment.
-Give clients an option to pay online directly from the text or email.
-Payment software such as Jobber automatically creates a personalized link for your clients to view their invoices and pay from any device.
+Give clients an option to pay online directly from the text or email you used to send the invoice.
+You can use Jobber to automatically create a link your clients can use to view and pay their invoices.

 3. Send a monthly invoice